 Read more about this opportunity at Developer Love: The Signal for BVP’s Investment in Auth0.

 Bessemer’s Cyber Team

 We believe that Bessemer’s cyber team is uniquely positioned to identify and develop the best cyber security startups.
 Not only do we have experienced cyber entrepreneurs and investors, but we also have deep experience investing in Healthcare IT and Financial IT, two key verticals for cyber.
 At least six different partners at BVP have led investments in cyber security companies.

 Our cyber investment team includes:

-|David Cowan||Cowan is a Partner in Bessemer’s Menlo Park office.
-Cowan founded VeriSign in 1995, and Good Technology in 1996.
-He has also led investments for Bessemer in Postini (acq. by Google), Lifelock (NYSE:LOCK), Cyota (acq. by RSA), Tumbleweed (acq. by Axway), ON (IPO, acq. by Symantec), Worldtalk (IPO, acq. by Tumbleweed), Valicert (IPO, acq. by Tumbleweed), Endgame, Finjan (XOTC:FNJN), Counterpane (acq. by BT), and Qualys (NASDAQ:QLYS).|
+|David Cowan||Cowan, a Partner in Menlo Park, founded VeriSign in 1995, Good Technology in 1996, and Defense.Net in 2014, and holds multiple U.S. patents.
+He has also led investments for Bessemer in Postini (acquired by Google), Lifelock (NYSE:LOCK), Cyota (acquired by RSA), Tumbleweed (acquired by Axway), ON (IPO, acquired by Symantec), Worldtalk (IPO, acquired by Tumbleweed), Valicert (IPO, acquired by Tumbleweed), Tripwire (acquired by Thoma Bravo), SilverSky (acquired by BAE), Finjan (XOTC:FNJN), Counterpane (acq. by BT), Qualys (NASDAQ:QLYS), iSight and Endgame.|

 |Chini Krishnan||BVP Operating Partner Chini Krishnan is CEO of GetInsured, the leading provider of secure health exchanges.
 Krishnan serves on the board of Lifelock, and in 1995 he founded Valicert to commercialize his patented inventions in Public Key Cryptography.|